Sib21/Flask_based_visualization/Main/README.md

 4. Your project must be powered by a data set with at least 100 records.
 5. Your project must include some level of user-driven interaction (e.g., menus,dropdowns, textboxes).
 6. Your final visualization should ideally include at least three views.

-##### To Run the Code

-You may or may not need the following installs

-- pip install -U Flask-SQLAlchemy
-- pip install splinter
-- pip install beautifulsoup4
-- pip install jsonify
-- pip install jsonlib
-- pip install requests